orels1/shaders.orels.sh/src/pages/docs/generator/orl-shader-definition.md

 - `_INTEGRATE_CUSTOMGI`: **LEGACY** Enables support for custom GI injection on top of built-in GI.
 Only avaible in the PBR Lighting Model.
   - You must define a function of the following signature inside of the `%Fragment()` block `IntegrateCustomGI(MeshData d, SurfaceData o, inout half3 indirectSpecular, inout half3 indirectDiffuse)`.
 This function will be called if the `_INTEGRATE_CUSTOMGI` is defined.
   - Check out `Packages/sh.orels.shaders.generator/Runtime/Sources/Modules/LTCGI.orlsource` for reference.
+- `NEED_FOG`: Enables fog calculations in VFX shaders
+- `FOG_DISABLED`: Disables fog calculations in the Toon-based shader
-- `_INTEGRATE_CUSTOMGI_FLEX` Enables support for custom GI injection on top of the built-in GI in the PBR Lighting Model.
-Compared to `_INTEGRATE_CUSTOMGI`, this version allows you to define a function with an arbitrary call signature, which is useful for more complex GI implementations.
+- `_INTEGRATE_CUSTOMGI_FLEX`: Enables support for custom GI injection on top of the built-in GI in the PBR Lighting Model.
+Compared to `_INTEGRATE_CUSTOMGI`, this version allows you to define a function with an arbitrary call signature, which is useful for more complex GI implementations.s

 ```hlsl
 %CustomGI("MyGIFunction")